rust-gamedev/rust-gamedev.github.io/content/news/033/index.md

 ![dims foliage](dims.jpg)
 _Foliage rendering in Dims_

-Dims is an open world creation platform.
+Dims is an open-world creation platform.

 In their latest [dev log][dims-dev-log] they demonstrate a new foliage rendering and spawning system, which automatically